|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-1 cup vegan mayonnaise (Vegenaise is best)
+1 cup vegan mayonnaise

 1/3 cup ketchup

-- Dash salt
+Dash kosher salt

-Taste and adjust the seasonings.
+Taste and adjust seasonings.